ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 The paper describing both the GSN formalism and the implementation can be found in [2306.16469](https://arxiv.org/abs/2306.16469).
 A set of Mathematica notebooks deriving all the equations used in the code can be found in [10.5281/zenodo.8080241](https://zenodo.org/records/8080242).

-Starting from v0.7.0, the code is also capable of computing the gravitational waveform and fluxes at infinity due a test particle orbiting around a Kerr black hole in a _generic (eccentric, inclined) timelike bound orbit_ by solving the inhomogeneous SN equation using integration by parts.
+Starting from v0.8.0, the code is also capable of computing the gravitational waveform amplitude and fluxes at infinity and at the horizon due a test particle orbiting around a Kerr black hole in a _generic (eccentric, inclined) timelike bound orbit_ by solving the inhomogeneous SN equation using integration by parts.

 ## Installation
 To install the package using the Julia package manager, simply type the following in the Julia REPL: